pingcap/docs/rocksdb/rocksdb-overview.md

 BlockCache discards the least recently used data according to the LRU algorithm.
 By default, TiKV devotes 45% of the system memory to BlockCache.
 Users can also modify the `storage.block-cache.capacity` configuration to an appropriate value by themselves.
 However, it is not recommended to exceed 60% of the total system memory.

 The data written to RocksDB is written to MemTable firstly.
 When the size of a MemTable exceeds 128 MB, it switches to a new MemTable.
-There are 2 RocksDB instances in TiKV, a total of 4 ColumnFamily.
-The size limit of a single MemTable for each ColumnFamily is 128 MB.
-A maximum of 5 MemTables can exist at the same time; otherwise, the foreground writes will be blocked.
+There are 2 RocksDB instances in TiKV, a total of 4 CFs.
+The size limit of a single MemTable for each CF is 128 MB.
+A maximum of 5 MemTables can exist at the same time; otherwise, the foreground writes is blocked.
 The memory occupied by this part is at most 2.5 GB (4 x 5 x 128 MB).
 It is not recommended to change this limit since it costs less memory.

 ## RocksDB space usage